fi-muni/PA165/tasks/seminar11.md

 git checkout -f seminar11_step4
 ```

 It is a good idea to validate the schema of the requests and responses.
 For this, we can add an interceptor.
 Spring-WS gives you the possibility of adding interceptors for different purposes.
 We will use in this case the **PayloadValidatingInterceptor**.
-Open the class **WebServiceConfig** and follow the TODOs:
+Open the class **WebServiceConfig** and implement the following changes:

-* you can register a new bean of type **PayloadValidatingInterceptor**;
+* register a new bean of type **PayloadValidatingInterceptor**;
+* you need to configure the interceptor by setting the schema to validate (returned by **productsSchema()**) and set to validate requests and responses;
 * override then **addInterceptors()** and add the new interceptor;